Helping Seniors Make Better-Informed Medicare Decisions

 Medicare Advantage Plan Insurance Rules

-Medicare works by paying a set amount of money to the companies that offer senior Medicare Advantage Plan insurance in Charleston.
+Medicare works by paying a set amount of money to the companies that offer senior Medicare Advantage Plan insurance in Charleston, SC.
 That money is used to pay for the care services that you need.
 Because Medicare Advantage Plans are different, you should expect out-of-pocket costs to vary depending on the plan you choose.

 Different plans have different rules for how you receive services, such as: